Blanchview, Queensland: Geography

 The southern half of Blanchview features two mountains.
-In the west the elevations rise to 600 metres surrounding the peak of Mount Tabletop which is located in the adjacent suburb of Rangeville.
+In the west the elevations rise to 600 m surrounding the peak of Mount Tabletop which is located in the adjacent suburb of Rangeville.
 Across a narrow valley to the east, Mount Davidson rises to similar heights.
 The steep slopes of both mountains have remained naturally vegetated.

 Mount Davidson (also known as Hays Peak) is in the south-east corner of the locality, rising to 618 m.

 History

 The name Blanchview is a manufactured name, derived from the name of land owner Ernest Blanchard.
 Located 5 km south of Withcott, it was previously known as Monkey Waterholes (also written as Monkey Water Holes).
 However, his son, John "Colin" Blanchard, told of a Toowoomba town councillor in early 1900s suggesting the name Blanchview when visiting the Blanchard farm house that was between the school and the church, both on land donated by Ernest Blanchard.

 Monkey Waterholes Provisional School opened on 7 July 1890.
 It became Monkey Waterholes State School in 1909 and was renamed Blanch View State School in 1913.
 Blanchview State School closed in 1965.
 The school was on a 2 acre reserve within present-day 358 Blanchview Road.
 The site is marked by a plaque.
 The school building was relocated to another site and is used as a farm building.